The Cribbage game rules

 Pone counts his hand 1st then the dealer counts his hand and his crib.

-more on the cribbage .
+The hand is over.
+Dealer alternates until someone makes a total of 121 points or more on the cribbage .
 Then the game is over.

 See also: